ccl0utier/CorrelationRulesRunner/README.md

 ## Description

 **Correlation Rules Runner** is a utility script that can run all or selected/filtered Splunk Enterprise Security correlation rules to see if they return hits.
+Correlation rules are run one by one using their currently configured time windows.
+Any correlation rules configured using a realtime time window (e.g. `rt-5m`) are simply run using the same time span in a normal manner.

-It will save run results into a KV Store collection which can then be optionally scheduled in Enterprise Security using the same command.
+Run results are then saved into a KV Store collection and those results can be used to selectively schedule selected searches in Enterprise Security using the same command.
+For example, by scheduling all searches that returned hits... or all searches mapped to a particular MITRE ATT&CK technique, etc.

 ## Requirements